You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Fortney Pete Stark.

-And he says the blue dog Democrats pushing for changes in health care legislation are looking for campaign donations from insurance companies.
+And he says that Blue Dog Democrats pushing for changes in health care legislation are looking for campaign donations from insurance companies.

-Fortney Pete Stark, who heads a key health subcommittee, said the blue dogs are brain dead and they just want to cause trouble.
+Forteny Pete Stark, who heads a key health subcommittee, said the Blue Dogs are brain-dead and they just want to cause trouble.

-Spokeswoman for the Blue Dog Coalition says that they've played an active product and productive role and believe it's more important to get legislation on such an important issue right than to pass it quickly.
+Now, a spokeswoman for the Blue Dog Coalition says that they've played an active and productive role and believe it's more important to get legislation on such an important issue right than to pass it quickly.

 Audio soundbite time.